duckietown/duckietown-manual/src/10-setup/03-duckiebot/dashboard-setup.md

 - A working Duckiebot Dashboard for hardware and software diagnostics
 ```

-This section shows how to install a perform the first setup of the Duckietown Dashboard on the Duckiebot.
+This section describes how to install and perform the first setup of the Duckietown Dashboard on the Duckiebot.

 <!--
 (compose-platform)=